Raptors draft San Diego State G Malachi Flynn 29th overall

 Toronto last picked in the first round in 2017, when it chose forward OG Anunoby 23rd overall.

+Like Flynn, Harris split his college time between schools, starting with two years at Louisiana Tech but transferring after averaging a team-best 15.3 points as a sophomore.
+Harris came up big in 33 games with the Wolf Pack, averaging 21.7 points, 6.5 rebounds and 3.9 assists.

-Toronto’s “top priority” in this frenetic offseason is re-signing VanVleet, general manager Bobby Webster said in a pre-draft conference call Tuesday.
+Toronto’s “top priority” in this frenetic offseason is re-signing VanVleet, Webster said in a pre-draft conference call Tuesday.

 The Raptors also face free agent decisions with big men Marc Gasol, Serge Ibaka and Rondae Hollis-Jefferson.